 Who are we?

-Click here for names and details of members of the Committee.
+For names and details of members of the Committee see bottom menu.

 We exist to promote the organ as an instrument of practical music making both in church or concert hall.
 In about ten meetings per year, we visit notable organs, some not normally accessible, both in and outside Gloucestershire.
 We also enjoy talks, presentations, demonstrations and recitals and an annual shared meal.
 Our meetings are open to anyone who wishes to come along, whether a member of the GOA or not.
 We are keen to encourage enthusiastic members of any age and endeavour to foster their continued interest and skills in playing, in Mozart’s words, “The King of Instruments.”
 Our meetings are made more memorable by a teatime feast!